 - When the candle is sealed and completed, trim the wick on the bottom of the candle as close to the candle as possible, while trimming the other end to about 1/4 inch long.
 This needs to be long enough to light easily when it’s time to burn the candle.

-- To make a tapered candle, cut a narrow triangular segment off the longest side of the bees wax sheet.
+To make a tapered candle, cut a narrow triangular segment off the longest side of the beeswax sheet.
 Warm the sheet with a hairdryer and press the wick into the longer of the two short sides before rolling it up.

-- Encourage kids to decorate their completed candle with a little glitter, or perhaps by letting them create shapes or patterns out of small strips of wax to stick on the outside of the candle.
-This can help spark their homemade candle making creativity and allow them to create their own decorative finishing touches to suit their own tastes.
+Encourage kids to decorate their completed candle with a little glitter, or perhaps by letting them create shapes or patterns out of small strips of wax to stick on the outside of the candle.
+This can help spark their candle creativity and allow them to create their own decorative finishing touches to suit their own tastes.

 There you have it, a quick and easy way to make a beeswax candle for children and adults who want to strike out on their own and create their own candles.
 Making beeswax candles from sheets is an ideal way to introduce people to crafts without the worry of melting hot wax.